cc0426/ATAI/README.md

 ```

 ---

-## Additional scripts
+# Additional Scripts

-In addition to the main training and evaluation scripts, the repository also provides several auxiliary scripts for ablation experiments, linear probing, feature extraction, fusion evaluation, and attention analysis.
+In addition to the main training and evaluation scripts, the repository also provides auxiliary scripts for ablation experiments, feature extraction, linear probing, fusion evaluation, and attention analysis.

+---

-### Ablation experiments
+## Ablation Experiments

-The following scripts train and evaluate different variants of the Stage-2 fusion model:
+The following scripts train and evaluate different variants of the Stage-2 fusion model.

+### Training

 ```bash
 python train_stage2_ablation_A.py